AAA1459/SkinModHelper/docs/guide/README.md

 * Check your log to see what textures are missing -- these messages can point you in the right direction
 * Make sure the number of images matches the number of animation "frames"

-If some xml-undefined textures are misaligned:
+If some textures are misaligned, even xml-undefined:
 1. In the same folder as that texture, create a .meta.yaml file with the name of that texture
    * If the texture is "madeline.png", So create "madeline.meta.yaml" flie
 2. Write that texture information to the .meta.yaml file you create